-After this unit, in Precalculus Unit 12, students will continue to study complex curves and relations that are not defined in terms of f(x).
+In Unit 12, students will continue to study complex curves and relations that are not defined in terms of f(x).
 Specifically, students will use trigonometry to graph polar equations and convert between polar and rectangular coordinates.
-In Precalculus Unit 13, students will convert between parametric equations and rectangular relations for conic sections and use these representations to model and solve problems.
+In Unit 13, students will convert between parametric equations and rectangular relations for conic sections and use these representations to model and solve problems.
 In subsequent mathematics courses, students will continue to apply parametric equations as they arise in problem situations.

 Algebraic reasoning serves an integral role in college readiness.
 Translating among multiple representations of equations and relationships and analyzing the features of functions are emphasized in the Texas College and Career Readiness Standards (TxCCRS): II.
 Algebraic Reasoning C1, D2; VII.
 Functions B1, C2; VIII.
 Problem Solving and Reasoning; IX.
 Communication and Representation; X. Connections.